CF - Fundamentals, Financials, History, and Analysis

 Stock Chart

-In the most recent quarter (Q3 2024), CF Industries reported revenue of $1.37 billion, representing an 8% increase year-over-year, driven by a 7% increase in average selling prices.
-Net income for the quarter stood at $276 million, with operating cash flow of $931 million and free cash flow of $792 million.
-The increase in net income was attributed to higher gross margin, lower interest expense, and the absence of an impairment charge that occurred in Q3 2023.
+In the most recent quarter (Q4 2024), CF Industries reported revenue of $1.52 billion, representing a 3% year-over-year decrease due to lower average selling prices compared to Q4 2023.
+Net income for the quarter stood at $328 million, with operating cash flow of $578 million and free cash flow of $360 million.
+The company's cash balance at the end of Q4 2024 was $1.6 billion, with an additional $750 million available under its revolving credit facility.

 Product Segments and Performance

-3. UAN Segment: The UAN segment reported net sales of $406 million in Q3 2024, with a gross margin of $134 million and a gross margin percentage of 33.0%.
+UAN Segment: This segment reported net sales of $406 million in Q3 2024, a 7% decrease from the prior year quarter.
+However, the gross margin increased slightly to $134 million, with the gross margin percentage rising from 30.6% to 33.0%.

-5. Other Segment: Primarily including diesel exhaust fluid (DEF), urea liquor, and nitric acid, this segment reported net sales of $117 million in Q3 2024, with a gross margin of $43 million and a gross margin percentage of 36.8%.
+Other Segment: This segment, which includes products such as diesel exhaust fluid, urea liquor, and nitric acid, reported net sales of $117 million in Q3 2024, a 9% decrease from the prior year quarter.
+The gross margin decreased to $43 million, with the gross margin percentage falling from 41.9% to 36.8%.

 Read Archived Articles